cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Terraform-based AWS infrastructure management
 ---------------------------------------------

+Your new repository includes Terraform modules that have been optimized for running Open edX at scale on AWS EKS and RDS.
+The modules are organized to ease your implementation of additional environments for `dev`, `test` and `qa`.
+These modules will additionally configure all Open edX credentials (Django secret key, JWT, admin user, IAM keypairs, MySQL users and passwords, etcetera) on a per-environment basis, and will store these in Kubernetes Secrets.
-Your new repository will deploy a `Tutor <https://docs.tutor.overhang.io/>`_ Kubernetes-managed production installation of Open edX that will scale automatically, reliably supporting anywhere from a few hundred to as many as several hundred thousand learners.
+This configuration scales automatically, reliably supporting anywhere from a few hundred to as many as several hundred thousand learners.
+This Terraform configuration is also designed to support your additional external systems.
+Your custom legacy systems and microservices can safely deploy to this same Kubernetes cluster and RDS MySQL cluster.

 Github Workflows for Build and Deploy
 -------------------------------------